salesforce/rules_spring/springboot/unwanted_classes.md

 ### Advanced Use Cases

-#### Duplicate Class Detection Allowlist
+#### Duplicate Class Detection Ignorelist

 Sometimes you have transitives that are out of your control that bring in duplicate classes.
-If you cannot use the *exclude* attribute as shown above, you would normally be blocked from using the duplicate class checker.
+If you cannot use the *deps_exclude* attribute as shown above, you would normally be blocked from using the duplicate class checker.
 It would always fail.

-For this reason, the duplicate class detection feature supports an *allowlist*.
+For this reason, the duplicate class detection feature supports an *ignorelist*.
-The *allowlist* instructs the checker to ignore certain jars from the dupe checker process.
+The *ignorelist* instructs the checker to ignore certain jars from the dupe checker process.

-To use this feature, create a text file in the same directory as the BUILD file (e.g. *my_allowlist.txt*).
+To use this feature, create a text file in the same directory as the BUILD file (e.g. *my_ignorelist.txt*).
 Add a jar filename on each line like this:

 ```